 Who makes up the administration team?

 Our Youth Programs Office Staff have spent at least one season in our program, bringing experience and expertise to supervise and administer our diverse program offerings.
 They come from various majors and have a passion for helping youth experience recreation and all the fun that camp has to offer.
-Megan Hunt and Carissa Lowe are the two student managers in charge of programming our camps and overseeing camp staff.
-Nhi Vo is the student manager in charge of administration and everything receptionist related.
+Olivia Moller, Justin Shotwell and Trevor Sherwood are the two student managers in charge of programming our camps and overseeing camp staff.
 The office staff members are all looking forward to another great summer of working with campers and their families.

 Jordan Schaub is the newest member to the team.
 A former student and current professional staff member at Campus Recreation and Unions, Jordan Schaub has spent time working in Business Services, Outdoor Adventures and now coordinates programming at both Youth Programs and the Craft Center.
-She holds a diverse set of experience in areas including event planning, program management, child care and youth recreation, and she’s thrilled to be joining Youth Camps for her first time this summer!
+She holds a diverse set of experience in areas including event planning, program management, child care and youth recreation, and she’s thrilled to be at camp this summer!

 Sophia Chew has been a long-time employee of the Memorial Union Games Area.
 She works part-time as a coordinator for Youth Programs and is involved in all things program related.
 Sophia brings with her years of experience coordinating events, programs, leagues and birthday parties in the Games Area.
 She is excited to be a part of the program again this summer!